 While federal courts demur on K-12 education finance issues, state courts across the country have seen scores of education finance lawsuits.
-From 1970 to 2009, there were 100 school finance lawsuits at the state level.
-During that period, Delaware, Hawaii, Mississippi, Nevada, and Utah were the only states that did not have any school finance litigation.

-State-level school finance litigation efforts primarily seek to address some combination of two fundamental concepts:
+From 1968 to 2021, there were 205 school finance lawsuits adjudicated at the state level, many of them in the last 15 years.
+During that period, Utah and Hawaii were the only states that did not have any school finance litigation.3 State-level school finance litigation efforts primarily seek to address some combination of two fundamental concepts:4